YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

 **Notification System**
 - After creating tournament or changing any league, all users will be informed about its creation in latest event tab.

+**Feedback Mechanism**
+- Users can provide feedback on tournaments, leagues, and overall platform experience to help improve future events.
+For better filtering of feedbacks, users can select a topic(e.g league issue, tournament issue etc.).

 ## Development Plan on a Weekly Basis

 - ### Week 1: